 The handheld breakfast is perfect to make ahead of time.
 Prepare a half dozen or so of these Jersey sandwiches in advance.
 Let cool completely after cooking and assembling the sandwiches.
 Then wrap in plastic wrap or my choice of a waxed paper bag and store in the refrigerator for up to 3 days.
 Reheat for about a minute or so on 70% power in the microwave and breakfast is ready!

-If you make pork roll, egg and cheese sandwiches, I’d love hearing from you all.
+If you make a pork roll sandwich, I’d love hearing from you all.
 Be sure to leave a comment and/or give this recipe a rating ~ I do my best to reply to all your comments.
 And snap a photo to post to Instagram.
 I’ll add the photos to my Insta stories as I love seeing all your creations.

 my videos ~ French press coffeePrint